juhasev/sample-ninja-help/edit-project-links-exit-links.md

 ## Project Exit Links
-These are different exit links where you should pass all the panelist back to depending on their project status.
-If you survey solution supports link hashing you should use it otherwise the panelist can change their status just by modifying the URL.
-However, after the initial status for project and panelist has been recorded they cannot change that status anymore.
+These are the exit links where you should pass panelist after they exit a survey.
+If you survey solution supports redirect link hashing you should always use it to prevent tampering with the links.

+There are total of 5 different survey outcomes:

+- Complete (Panelist has completed the survey)
+- Profile (Panelist was terminated in screening questions)
+- Quota (Panelist was terminated because a quota bucket was full)
+- Quality (Survey has detected poor quality such as straightlining)
+- Duplicate (Survey software has detected this panelist as duplicate participant)

+> PLEASE NOTE THAT: No points will be issued to **Quality** and **Duplicate terminates**!